writethedocs/www/docs/conf/portland/2020/news/covid-19-update-02.rst

 If you have any questions, please reach out to `{{email}} <mailto:{{email}}>`_.

-We will continue to provide updates as the conference gets closer.
 In the meantime, we recommend keeping an eye on the official resources at:

 * `CDC Updates <https://www.cdc.gov/coronavirus/2019-ncov/index.html>`_
 * `Oregon Health Authority Updates <https://www.oregon.gov/oha/PH/DISEASESCONDITIONS/DISEASESAZ/Pages/emerging-respiratory-infections.aspx>`_